reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 A common misconception is that `getDerivedStateFromProps` and `componentWillReceiveProps` are only called when props "change".
 These lifecycles are called any time a parent component rerenders, regardless of whether the props are "different" from before.
 Because of this, it has always been unsafe to _unconditionally_ override state using either of these lifecycles. **Doing so will cause state updates to be lost.**

 Let’s consider an example to demonstrate the problem.
-Here is a `EmailInput` component that "mirrors" an email prop in state:
+Here is an `EmailInput` component that "mirrors" an email prop in state:
 ```js
 class EmailInput extends Component {
   state = { email: this.props.email };